Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 “Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo I am with you always even to the end of the age.”

 Why is the Great Commission so great?
 Because in the Great Commission we see how great the salvation and kingdom of our God truly is.
 In the Great Commission we witness – indeed, are made participants in – God’s redemption of the cosmos.
-In the Great Commission we see that the New Covenant in which Christ came to birth by His birth and life and death and rebirth which is not only here and now: it is now perpetuated through us as God with man labors to redeem man.
+In the Great Commission we see that the New Covenant which came by the life, death, resurrection, and ascension of Jesus Christ is now perpetuated through us, as God with man labors to redeem man.

 Here is the greatness of the Great Commission: that God, who created man out of the dust of the earth, now takes fallen man, who deserved nothing but to be returned to dust, and makes His home with him.